 - Hold your funds in multiple currencies in one place without any charges.
 A multi-currency account adds operational efficiencies to your business as you can easily reconcile all your FX payments and receivables from one common wallet.

 - Make and receive payments in foreign currencies like dollars or Euros at much lower cost compared to regular international bank transfers.

 - It helps you streamline your foreign currency cashflows.
 You can simplify the collections and disbursement of funds without converting to the base local currency e.g. SGD in Singapore .

 - Get access to near mid-market rates and easily convert between currencies when the exchange rates are in your favour.

 - No negative interest on holding balances of depreciating currencies like EURO.

-Do I need a multi-currency account for my business?
+Do I need a global business account for my business?